Background pattern

 • Pneumonia, with symptoms such as fever, cough, difficulty breathing

-• Macular edema (inflammation in the central vision area of the retina in the back of the eye) with symptoms such as shadows or a blind spot or loss of vision in the center of the visual field, blurry vision, problems seeing colors or details.
+• Macular edema (inflammation in the central vision area of the retina at the back of the eye) with symptoms such as shadows or a blind spot or loss of vision in the field of vision, blurred vision, problems seeing colors or details.

-• Decreased platelet count, which increases the risk of bleeding or hematomas.
+• Decreased number of blood platelets, which increases the risk of bleeding or bruising.

 • Malignant melanoma (a type of skin cancer that usually develops from an unusual mole).
-Possible signs of melanoma include moles that over time can change in size, shape, thickness, or color, or the formation of new moles.
-Moles can cause itching, bleeding, or ulceration.
+Possible signs of melanoma include moles that change in size, shape, thickness or color over time, or the formation of new moles.
+Moles can be itchy, bleed or ulcerate.

-• Seizures, attacks (more common in children and adolescents than in adults)
+• Seizures, attacks (more frequent in children and adolescents than in adults)

 Rare(may affect up to 1 in 1,000 people):

-• A disease called reversible posterior leukoencephalopathy syndrome (RPLS).
-Symptoms may include the sudden and intense onset of headache, confusion, seizures, and/or visual disturbances
+• A disease called posterior reversible encephalopathy syndrome (PRES).
+Symptoms may include sudden and severe headache, confusion, seizures and/or visual disturbances

 • Lymphoma (a type of cancer that affects the lymphatic system)

-• Squamous cell carcinoma: a type of skin cancer that can present as a firm, red-colored nodule, a sore with a scab, or a new sore over an existing scar
+• Squamous cell carcinoma: a type of skin cancer that can appear as a firm red nodule, an ulcer with a crust, or a new ulcer on an existing scar

 Very rare(may affect up to 1 in 10,000 people):